In this article

 Gelatin use in photography

-It was used in analog photography for the gelatin process — a photographic technique in which gelatin is used as the dispersing vehicle for the light-sensitive silver salts.
+It was used in analog photography for the gelatin process — a photographic technique in which gelatin serves as the dispersing vehicle for light-sensitive silver salts.

 Gelatin use in beverages

-Sometimes gelatin is also used to assist in clearing wine and beer.
+Sometimes gelatin is also used to assist in clarifying wine and beer.

 Agar-agar, the vegan gelatin alternative

 Agar-agar is a plant-based gelatin derived from seaweed.
-It’s widely sold in flake, powder, bar, and strand form.
-It’s often used in dairy-free and vegan recipes as a stabilizing and thickener.
-It also is used in gluten-free recipes as a thickener and is very nutritious.
+It’s widely sold in flake, powder, bar, and strand forms.
+It’s often used in dairy-free and vegan recipes as a stabilizer and thickener.
+It is also used in gluten-free recipes as a thickener and is very nutritious.

 What is agar-agar?

-Agar-agar is a jellylike substance made out of red algae, a type of seaweed.
+Agar-agar is a jellylike substance made from red algae, a type of seaweed.

 Difference between agar-agar and gelatin

-The main difference between agar-agar and gelatin is from where they are derived.
-Whereas animal-based gelatins are made from animals, agar-agar is vegan, coming from the red algae plant.
-Also, when cooking with agar-agar, it needs different preparation.
-For example, agar-agar needs to boil to set, while gelatin can simply dissolve in warm water.
+The main difference between agar-agar and gelatin is their source.
+Whereas animal-based gelatins are made from animals, agar-agar is vegan, coming from red algae.
+Also, when cooking with agar-agar, it requires different preparation.
+For example, agar-agar needs to be boiled to set, while gelatin can simply dissolve in warm water.